James Thew - Fotolia

 "We've learned we have to dig for that information," Simmons explained.
 "We have to ask the right questions to get the vendors to give us the information."

-"Candidate experience is from the time [potential employees] are first interacting with Maestro as a brand and a reputation," Simmons noted, and that dovetails with the new employee's level of engagement with the company.
-Within 90 days of being hired, she explained, HR asks employees for their impressions of Maestro when they first started compared to what they have actually experienced thus far on the job, and the company tracks that information.
+"Candidate experience is from the time [potential employees] are interacting with Maestro as a brand and a reputation," Simmons noted, and that dovetails with the employee's level of engagement with the company.
+Within 90 days of being hired, she explained, HR asks employees for their impressions of Maestro when they started compared to what they have actually experienced thus far on the job, and the company tracks that information.